nicmart/UniversalMatcher/README.md

     ->setDefault('item.html')
 ;
 ```
-The `setDefault` call define the value taht will be returned when no rule matches.
+The `setDefault` call defines the value taht will be returned when no rule matches.

 Now you can use your matcher:
 ```php